MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Trap.md

 terminating errors are known as exceptions.

 The `Trap` keyword specifies a list of statements to run when a terminating error occurs.
+Trap statements handle the terminating errors in the following
+ways:

+- Display the error after processing the `Trap` statement block and continuing execution of the script or function containing the `Trap`.
+This is the default behavior.

-Trap statements handle the terminating errors and allow execution of the script or function to continue instead of stopping.
+- Display the error and abort execution of the script or function containing the `Trap` using `Break` in the `Trap` statement.

+- Silence the error, but continue execution of the script or function containing the `Trap` by using `Continue` in the `Trap` statement.

 `Trap` statements can also be more complex.
 The statement list of the `Trap` can include multiple conditions or function calls.
 A `Trap` can write logs, test conditions, or even run another program.

 ### Syntax